JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

   </foreignObject>
 </svg>

-I have consolidated the results displayed above into a single heatmap that makes it easier to compare tables across benchmarks.
+<a name="heatmap">I have consolidated the results displayed above into a single heatmap that makes it easier to compare tables across benchmarks.
 Each cell contains the total of the averaged recordings that the corresponding table registered in the corresponding benchmark (except for the _Total time to insert N nonexisting keys_ benchmark, which is already cumulative), normalized to the result of the table that performed the fastest in that benchmark.
 A value of 2.00, for example, indicates that the table is two times slower than the best performer.
 The color scale spans from 1.00 to 10.00 (all results that are 10 or more times slower than the best in the benchmark are colored black).

 <svg xmlns='http://www.w3.org/2000/svg' xmlns:xlink='http://www.w3.org/1999/xlink' width='100%' viewBox='0 0 1002 738' style='background-color: white;'>
   <style>